Create a cloud server

 2.1.
 Copy the password for the

-rootuser — the user with unrestricted rights for all system actions.2.2.
-Save the password in a secure place and do not share it in plain text.
+rootuser—a user with unrestricted privileges for all system actions.2.2.
+Save the password in a safe place and do not share it in plain text.

 Optional: additional settings